OpenResearchInstitute/documents/Engineering/Uplink Modem/Simulator/README.md

 [m17-upsim-3-distinct-streams.grc](m17-upsim-3-distinct-streams.grc) is a GNU Radio flowgraph that transmits three distinct M17 streams, each taken from a premodulated stream file created by `m17-mod`, on three adjacent channels, using the *Frequency Shift* block.
 The audio sources are stories taken from [Librivox](https://librivox.org), an archive of free public domain audiobooks.

+[m17-upsim-3-pfb.grc](m17-upsim-3-pfb.grc) is a GNU Radio flowgraph that transmits three distinct M17 streams, each taken from a premodulated stream file created by `m17-mod`, on three adjacent channels, using the *Polyphase Synthesizer* block.
+The audio sources are stories taken from [Librivox](https://librivox.org), an archive of free public domain audiobooks.

+[m17-upsim-9-pfb.grc](m17-upsim-9-pfb.grc) is a GNU Radio flowgraph that transmits nine distinct M17 streams, each taken from a premodulated stream file created by `m17-mod`, on nine adjacent channels, using the *Polyphase Synthesizer* block.
+The audio sources are stories taken from [Librivox](https://librivox.org), an archive of free public domain audiobooks.
+This flowgraph runs with an average CPU utilization around 20% on the test laptop, but still transmits dropouts every now and then.

 ## Build Notes

 Steps to build `m17-mod` and friends on Ubuntu 20.04.4 (on the Chonc-A virtual machine in the ORI remote lab):